 Data Pipelining is an essential portion of this system but can be developed in parallel with the other portions of this methodology.
-However, a portion of the pipeline depends on both paratransit operations and system dynamics models to be completed and verified.
+However, a portion of the pipeline depends on both paratransit

+Average to Peak Hour Travel Index (APTI) operations and system dynamics models to be completed and verified.
 This portion can be broken down to three main application programming interfaces (APIs): an API for SafeTravelPH Data Feeds, an API for Preprocessing, and an API for the Models.